bhutesuraj/Speckle_Noise_removal_and_Segmentation/README.md

 # [MM67101]: Thesis Part-I

-Speckle noise removal and segmentation of Breast Ultrasound Cancer Images
+#Speckle noise removal and segmentation of Breast Ultrasound Cancer Images

-Thesis Project: Prof.Debashree Guha Adhya [May’22- Present]
+#Thesis Project: Prof.Debashree Guha Adhya [May’22- Present]

-# Speckle_Noise_removal_and_Segmentation

 Objective - 1 :- Speckle noise reduction of breast cancer images using autoencoder.
 The purpose is to help doctors/clinician to increase the quality of the images for better view of biomedical images.
 So, it reduces the risk of the doctor to falsely interpret the biomedical images.